 A keen performer, she obtained her Diploma in Piano Performance in 2017, studying with Dimitris Demopoulos.
 Athanasia often premieres contemporary works for piano and plays piano and keyboards in the free-improvisation group Room338.
 She also holds a B.Sc in Computer Science from the Aristotle University of Thessaloniki.

 Zakia Fawcett is a composer, performer and artist studying composition and viola at the Royal Conservatoire of Scotland.
-Previously she was home educated until attending the Purcell School of Music for sixth form.
+Previously they were home educated until attending the Purcell School of Music for sixth form.
 Zakia writes and performs a broad range of music/sound with a particular interest in creating experimental performance pieces.
-Her compositions have been performed at events ranging from Commonwealth concerts for The Queen to contemporary arts exhibitions, with recent premiers at Plug Contemporary Music Festival and the Southbank Centre.
-Alongside her formal education she has attended courses with ‘Dead Rat Orchestra’ and improviser Neil Brand.
-Collaboratively, she worked with sound for ‘The Lover’ (2018), a co-production between Stellar Quines, Scottish Dance Theatre and The Royal Lyceum Theatre and is a composer and performance artist with the Britten-Pears Young Artist Programme.
-Her work with this programme featured again in a concert at The Pumphouse in June.
+Their compositions have been performed at events ranging from Commonwealth concerts for The Queen to contemporary arts exhibitions, with recent premiers at Plug Contemporary Music Festival and the Southbank Centre.
+Alongside her formal education they have attended courses with ‘Dead Rat Orchestra’ and improviser Neil Brand.
+Collaboratively, they worked with sound for ‘The Lover’ (2018), a co-production between Stellar Quines, Scottish Dance Theatre and The Royal Lyceum Theatre and is a composer and performance artist with the Britten-Pears Young Artist Programme.
+Their work with this programme featured again in a concert at The Pumphouse in June.
 Zakia’s work for solo viol and electronics was shortlisted for the NCEM Young Composers Award 2019.